AskDwightHow.org 365/24/7

 Again, I learned the power of short-range thinking

 Kaitlin and I met on April 20th, 2010.
-She was a graduate student studying journalism, working as a part time manager in a Thai restaurant that I stumbled onto that day.
+She was a graduated student studying journalism, working as a part time manager in a Thai restaurant that I stumbled onto that day.
 Step by step...it didn't take that long...she became my girlfriend.
 But the context that I established in our relationship was one of risk (short-range): we would only see each other once a week (or less).
 Yes, I wanted the relationship (provided that it was still good) to last as long as possible.
 But I somehow knew that the best way was to focus short-range: to do my best to make the next time we were together to be the most special for both of us.

 And it's still short-range today.
 When we recently celebrated our ten-year anniversary, it was extra special because both of us knew that it could have never been guaranteed.
 At this point, neither of us is anticipating an end to our romance, but we know it could happen...if we don't "keep each other happy."
 And it's so exciting for each of us to anticipate the next time we'll be together, each of us doing our best to make our time together great now, not thinking too much long-range.